Feedback

 1.26/1.27, First Floor, CSL

-Speakers: Helen Shaw, Deputy Director of Estates – Campus Development, Cardiff University, Graeme Race, Senior Programme Manager, University of York, Sarah Anne Borg, Senior Executive - Architect and Civil Engineer, University of Malta, James Wright, Senior Maintenance Manager, University of Leeds and Tshisevhe Nesengani, Head of Department- Infrastructure Maintenance, University of Venda and Higher Education Facility Managers Association of Southern Africa (HEFMA)
+Speakers: Helen Shaw, Deputy Director of Estates – Campus Development, Cardiff University, Graeme Race, Senior Programme Manager, University of York, Sarah Anne Borg, Senior Executive - Architect and Civil Engineer, University of Malta, James Wright, Senior Maintenance Manager, University of Leeds, Tshisevhe Nesengani, Head of Department- Infrastructure Maintenance, University of Venda and Higher Education Facility Managers Association of Southern Africa (HEFMA) and Kate Powell, Executive Officer to the Principal, University of Glasgow

 1.24/1.25, First Floor, CSL